gaopinghuang0/Citation-Classification-using-Deep-Learning/README.md

-# Title
+# Citation-Classification-using-Deep-Learning
-Citation Purpose and Polarity Classification using CNN and RNN.
+Classify the Purpose and Polarity of a Paper Citation using CNN and RNN.
 It's a course project of BME595 deep learning.

 ## Team members
 Gaoping Huang (gaopinghuang0), Meng-Han Wu (wumenghan)